 Max Enrollment: 30

-Prerequisites: ECON 101, ECON 102, or one course in sociology and fulfillment of the basic skills component of the Quantitative Reasoning requirement.
-Not open to students who have taken or are taking STAT 160, STAT 218 or PSYC 205 (or MATH 220 during or before Spring 2018.)
+Prerequisites: ECON 101 or one course in sociology.
+Fulfillment of the Quantitative Reasoning (QR) component of the Quantitative Reasoning & Data Literacy requirement.
+Not open to students who have taken or are taking STAT 160, STAT 218, PSYC 105 or PSYC 205.

 Instructor: Levine, McKnight, Swingle (Sociology)